 The Board considers itself to be sufficiently independent.
-Whilst Jonathan Freeland is the only one of the two Non-executive Directors who sit on the Board of the Company regarded as independent under the Code's guidance for determining such independence, the Board considers this to be appropriate for the Group's current size.
+Whilst Jonathan Freeland is the only Non-executive Director who sits on the Board of the Company, the Board considers this to be appropriate for the Group's current size.
 The Board will regularly review the value to the Group and its stakeholders of making further appointments to the Board.

 Non-Executive Directors receive their fees in the form of a basic cash fee.
 No equity-based fee arrangements are currently in place.
-The current remuneration structure for the required to commit to their roles.
+The current remuneration structure for the Board's Non-Executive Director is deemed to be proportionate to the time they are required to commit to their roles.